How to Relieve Plantar Fasciitis Pain Using Pressure Points

 Yes, foam rolling can be a helpful tool in managing plantar fasciitis pain.
 It applies pressure to the affected region, similar to a massage, which can help to break down adhesions and improve blood flow to the area.

-How should I lay with plantar fasciitis?
+How should I lie with plantar fasciitis?

 Sleeping on your back is the best position for plantar fasciitis as it keeps your feet in a neutral position and reduces stress on the plantar fascia.
 You can elevate your heels slightly with pillows for added comfort.